 The volume is enhanced by the application of new methods in Historical Geography, such as settlement theories (e. g. modified Central Place Theory) and by applications deriving from Geographical Information Science (GISc) (Historical Geographic Information Systems / HGIS).
-These are further developed in the Cluster Project “Digitising Patterns of Power (DPP; Principal Investigator M. Popović)” at the Austrian Academy of Sciences (cf. DPP – Case Study: The Historical Region of Macedonia (12th–14th Cent.) – The Transformation of a Medieval Landscape) and are continued to be developed in the Maps of Power: Historical Atlas of Places, Borderzones and Migration Dynamics in Byzantium initiative of the TIB.
+These were further developed in the Cluster Project “Digitising Patterns of Power (DPP; Principal Investigator M. Popović)” at the Austrian Academy of Sciences (cf. DPP – Case Study: The Historical Region of Macedonia (12th–14th Cent.) – The Transformation of a Medieval Landscape) and are continued to be developed in the Maps of Power: Historical Atlas of Places, Borderzones and Migration Dynamics in Byzantium initiative of the TIB.